 ‘Crossing the Bar’ is about death.
-Which sounds bleak!
-But it really isn’t, in fact, the narrator states twice that they don’t want people to moan or be sorrowful about their situation.
+The narrator states twice that they don’t want people to moan or be sorrowful about their situation.
 The poem uses the metaphor of a voyage at sea to describe the journey from life to death.
 Although Tennyson is famed for his poems based on mythology this poem does not fall under that umbrella except for a possible reference to a “pilot” which I have theorized may be an elusion to a mythological creature such as the “ferryman”.

 Explore Crossing the Bar

 The poem begins with the poet taking note of the setting sun and Venus.
 It feels to him in these moments as though he’s been called on.
 He also considers the sea and what will happen if he journeys there.
 He hopes it will refrain from sounding mournful and will instead be full and unable to contain sound.
 The speaker is striving to find some kind of peace in the scene.